phiresky/masters-thesis/manuscript.md

 and $σ_{z_0}^2$) as well as the observed means $r_i$ and variances $σ_{r_i}^2$.

-The mean and variance of the Gaussian prior are learned as free-standing variables using the backpropagation during training.
-The prior variance as well as the variance of the observations are rectified to enforce positivity using
+The mean and variance of the Gaussian prior are learned as free-standing variables using the backpropagation during training, independent of the inputs of the neural network.
+The prior variance as well as the variance of the observations are rectified to enforce positivity using $\text{softplus}$.
-$\text{softplus}$.

 To get the observed elements $r_i$, we use the two encoder networks $enc_r$ and
 $enc_σ$ that consist of a set of dense layers: